 PicMonkey lets you remove the background of a photo with a single click so you can make layered designs, clean up product photos, and create gorgeous social posts.

 There are many reasons to remove the background of a photo: to get rid of clutter, to clean up a product pic for display, or to cut out an object or person in the foreground to use in a new layered design.
 We’re seeing lots of everyday use of background erase — especially in YouTube thumbnails, Instagram Stories “shop my picks” type posts, and of course, product photos.

-Pro PicMonkey subscribers have access to our one-click Background Eraser tool found in the Image palette.
+Pro PicMonkey subscribers have access to our automatic Background Eraser tool found in the Image palette.
 Once a photo is converted to a layer, all you need to do it is select the image layer and click the Remove background button on the Image palette.
 It’s really simple and fast, plus only PicMonkey lets you further tweak your erasure afterwards by painting back on parts of the background, or using the eraser tool to remove just a little bit more.

 Quick steps to erase a photo background

 In the Background Tools section of the left panel, click the Remove bkgnd button.

 Poof!
 Your image will automatically be saved to Hub with a transparent background.

 Note that removal may take a few seconds.
 In the case that your image isn’t a good candidate for removal, the feature will give you an error message.